frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 - E and space swap hands
 - SYMS layer uses a numrow (instead of numpad)

 **As of late 2023, I don't keep the documentation rigorously updated.
-It's too much work to be frank.
 For current status please refer to the source.
 See also the [common](../common/) folder.**

 ### Goals